Pyril, the Celestial Radiance

 Adherent Summons (T2)

-Firebrand - By channeling the energy of Pyril into you or your allies’ (2 max) weapons, you are capable of igniting their blades with flame.
+Firebrand – By channeling the energy of Pyril into you or your allies’ (2 max) weapons, you are capable of igniting their blades with flame.
 These flames last only for 10 turns, but have an exceptional property against the undead.
-When these flames come into contact with the undead, it will inflict pain upon them as if they are living again, despite the lack of any undead nervous system.
+When these flames come into contact with the undead, they will inflict pain upon them as if they were living again, despite the lack of any undead nervous system.
+Both the living and the undead will feel arcane burns.
+They will experience surface-level first-degree burns on contact with flesh.

-Ring Toss - The divinator may channel a glowing ringlet of holy light in each hand, capable of being thrown and returning to the caster like boomerangs.
-They are not capable of cutting through armor, but will singe exposed flesh with second degree burns.
+Ring Toss – The divinator may channel a glowing ringlet of holy light in each hand, capable of being thrown and returning to the caster like boomerangs.
+They are not capable of cutting through armor, but they will singe exposed flesh, causing second-degree burns.
 Additionally, on impact, these rings burst with blinding light, potentially disorienting foes.
 These halos will dispel after being thrown 5 times.

 Light Bend – The divinator solidifies light, bending it into a pillar (10x10) to rise abruptly underneath an opponent, or lift themselves up as a weaving technique.
 Some have resorted to using this for simple transportation.
 This light can also be bent into a bridge, for crossing dangerous bodies of water.